Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_suicide_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.

 ## Social Distancing
-Does a small amount of damage over time to players who spend too much time close to eachother.
+Does a small amount of damage over time to players who spend too much time close to each other.
 \
 \
 **ConVars**